 - We invested in cloud and online communication tools like MS Teams, Zoom.

 - We further invested in practice management software to cater to the increase in team strength and ensure efficiency.

 - We have collaborated and partnered with a company to get specific software onboard for compliance filing.
 We're here talking about both Direct and Indirect tax.

 - The efficiency of the software can be justified by the fact that the indirect tax software is 100% on the cloud.
 Even though the direct tax is filed offline, we've created a mechanism that allows us to access it from anywhere in the World.

 - Moreover, we've shifted our newsletters and GST updates to digital mode with tools placed for better market reach.
 Our decision to invest in digital products has been a huge success and has helped us store data on our company drives.

-- We have hired people specifically with digital skill set including Graphic Designer, SMO experts.
+- We have hired people specifically with digital skillsets including Graphic Designer, SMO experts.
 Website developer would be next on charts.

 - In terms of allotment of jobs to our employees, we got IFirm (Optimize Resource Allocation) management software onboard.
 IFirm has not only helped us in managing our employees but also simplified their work here at AMRG.
 It also maintains a timesheet for accountability of business for our firm.

-- Currently, we're working on our customised CRM software for AMRG.
+- Currently, we're working on our customized CRM software for AMRG.
 Hopefully, it will be ready by the winter of 2022.